tskit-dev/msprime/docs/ancestry.md

 demography.add_population_split(time=10, derived=["A", "B"], ancestral="C");
 ```

-We here define a pedigree in which the individuals belong
+We define a pedigree in which the individuals belong
-to the two "leaf" populations:
+to the two "leaf" populations, A and B:

 ```{code-cell}